TheJacksonLaboratory/diachromatic/docs/truncate.rst

 Ligation junctions, chimeric fragments and chimeric reads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Valid Hi-C read pairs stem from chimeric fragments consisting of DNA from two different loci linked by the ligation
+Valid Hi-C read pairs originate from chimeric fragments with DNA from two different loci linked by the ligation
 junction.
-Depending on whether the sticky ends of the dangling ends were filled or not, the ligation junction consist
+Depending on whether the sticky ends of the dangling ends were filled or not, the ligation junction consists
 of either one or two restriction enzyme cutting motifs.

 .. figure:: img/sticky_and_blunt_ends.png